Greg Knapp: San Francisco 49ers

 Knapp spent nine years in various positions with the San Francisco 49ers: offensive quality control from 1995 to 1997, quarterbacks coach from 1998 to 2000, and offensive coordinator from 2001 to 2003, featuring the West coast offense.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 Knapp was named offensive coordinator for the Atlanta Falcons from 2004 to 2006, helping to form Michael Vick at quarterback as a potent two-way offensive threat.
-The 2004 Atlanta Falcons finished first in the NFC South with an 11-5 record.
+The 2004 Atlanta Falcons finished first in the NFC South with an 11–5 record.

-Oakland Raiders
+Oakland Raiders (first stint)

 Knapp then went to the Oakland Raiders as offensive coordinator in 2007 and 2008.

 Seattle Seahawks

 In 2009, Knapp was hired by the Seattle Seahawks as offensive coordinator.

 Houston Texans

 Knapp was the quarterbacks coach of the Houston Texans from 2010 to 2011, helping mold Matt Schaub into a premier quarterback.
 The 2011 Texans finished the season 10–6 and first place in the AFC South.